 - Add the sugar, lemon juice, and cinnamon.
 Toss until all the peaches are evenly coated.

-- Spread the peaches into an 8-10 inch oiled baking dish.
+- Spread the peaches into an 8-10 inch round greased baking dish.

 - In a large bowl, combine the oats, brown sugar, salt, and flour.

-- Cut the softened butter into small cubes and add it to the oat mixture.
+- Cut the softened butter into small cubes and add it to the oat mixture and combine.
 The texture should be crumbly.
 Sprinkle the oat crumble evenly over the peaches.

 - Bake the peach crisp at 375°F for 40 minutes or until the top is crispy and golden.
 Serve while hot and enjoy!